httptoolkit/httptoolkit-server/overrides/frida/README.md

         This is a low-level hook that applies to _all_ network connections.
 This ensures that all connections are forcibly redirected to the target proxy server, even those which ignore proxy settings or make other raw socket connections.

+* `utilities/test-ip-connectivity.js`

+    You probably don't want to use this normally as part of interception itself, but it can be very useful as part of your configuration setup.

+    This script allows you to configure a list of possible IP addresses and a target port, and have the process test each address, and send a message to the Frida client for the first reachable address provided.
+This can be useful for automated configuration processeses, if you don't know which IP address is best to use to reach the proxy server (your computer) from the target device (your phone).

 ---

 These scripts are part of [a broader HTTP Toolkit project](https://httptoolkit.com/blog/frida-mobile-interception-funding/), funded through the [NGI Zero Entrust Fund](https://nlnet.nl/entrust), established by [NLnet](https://nlnet.nl) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu) program.
 Learn more on the [NLnet project page](https://nlnet.nl/project/F3-AppInterception#ack).